tate11/dev-scripts/README.md

       --no-dbfilter         Eliminates dbfilter: The client can see any database.
                             Without this, the client can only see databases starting with clientname_
-      -H, --server-help     List server help requires -c option (because needs to run a image)
+      --no-repos            Does not clone or pull repos used with -i or -p -H, --server-help     List server help requires -c option (because needs to run a image)
       --backup              Lauch backup. requires -d and -c options.